Proxim Wireless: Telaxis to Terabeam

-Millitech Corporation, founded in 1982, originally developed millimeter-wave technology, but shifted to August 1999 to focus on point-to-multipoint wireless access products for businesses, with Newbridge Networks their largest customer.
+Millitech Corporation, founded in 1982, originally developed millimeter-wave technology, but shifted to August 1999 to focus on point-to-multipoint wireless access products for businesses, with Newbridge Networks its largest customer.

-Based in South Deerfield, Massachusetts and led by John L. Youngblood, Millitech planned their IPO in September 1999.
+Based in South Deerfield, Massachusetts and led by John L. Youngblood, Millitech planned its IPO in September 1999.

-Milltech changed their name to Telaxis Communications, and the offering was held in February 2000 using the NASDAQ symbol TLXS, raising about $63 million.
+Milltech changed its name to Telaxis Communications, and the offering was held in February 2000 using the NASDAQ symbol TLXS, raising about $63 million.

 Telaxis, then with the product line FiberLeap, acquired P-Com XT Corporation of Campbell, California in September 2002.

 Privately held Young Design, Incorporated, had acquired Zeus Wireless, and then merged with public Telaxis in April 2003 with the name changed to YDI Wireless in June 2003.

 Located in Falls Church, Virginia, YDI acquired Phazar Corporation (holding company for Antenna Products Corporation and others and based in Fort Worth, Texas) which had traded under the symbol ANTP, announced in October 2003 and finalized in December.

 YDI acquired software maker KarlNet on May 13, 2004, merged with Terabeam Corporation (founded in 2000) effective June 22, 2004, and used the name Terabeam for the new entity.

 By June 25, 2004, the Company acquired the service provider Ricochet Networks.

 On September 4, 2007, Terabeam (then headquartered in San Jose, California and led by Robert Fitzgerald) announced it would change its name to Proxim Wireless Corporation, and change its NASDAQ stock symbol from TRBM to PRXM.

 The shares were removed from NASDAQ in April 2009, and moved to the OTCQX of OTC Markets Group.

 On August 13, 2009, Proxim received an investment of $7.5 million, with $5 million coming from an arm of SRA Holdings, Inc. of Japan.

 Pankaj Manglik was reported to be chief executive in 2010.

 On May 13, 2010, common stock shares were combined in a one-for-one-hundred reverse split.

 In December 2010, the shares were withdrawn from the OTCQX to be traded on the so-called "Pink Sheets".